-Status epilepticus is a life-threatening neurological emergency with high mortality and common in the management of tuberculosis infection (Pitkanen et al., 2005).
-Tuberculosis (TB) is an airborne disease caused by Mycobacterium tuberculosis (Mtb) that usually affects the lungs (Nicole, 2015).
-Mtb infection is acquired by inhalation of infectious aerosol particles released from close contacts (Cruz-Knight and Blake-Gumbs, 2013; Berry et al., 2013; Nicole, 2015).
-Although, many inherent factors interplay in the surveillance of M.tb, including the difficulty in obtaining the right drug treatment, drug resistance and comobidity with infection, anxiety, inflammation and seizure (Toossi, 2000; Smitha and Jordi, 2011; Grab et al., 2019).
+Status epilepticus is a life-threatening neurological emergency with high mortality and common in the management of tuberculosis infection (Pitkanen et al. 2005).
+Tuberculosis (TB) is an airborne disease caused by Mycobacterium tuberculosis (Mtb), that usually affects the lungs (Nicole, 2015).M. tuberculosis infection occurs through inhalation of infectious aerosol released from close contact (Cruz-Knight and Blake-Gumbs, 2013; Berry et al., 2013; Nicole, 2015).
+Although, many inherent factors interplay in the surveillance of Mtb, including the difficulty in obtaining the right drug for treatment, drug resistance and comorbidity, with infection, anxiety, inflammation and seizure (Toossi, 2000; Smitha and Jordi, 2011; Grab et al. 2019).
 The seizure episode is often due to the secondary effect of drug treatment particularly with Isoniazid.

-Isoniazid (INH) is one of the potent anti mycobacterial agent that inhibits cell wall synthesis of Mycobacterium tuberculosis (M.tb) and used in both therapeutic and prophylactic regimens of tuberculosis (Toossi, 2000; Smitha and Jordi, 2011; Blise et al., 2017; Grab et al., 2019).
-Resistance to INH is common and has been linked to risk of acute neurotoxicity with single high therapeutic dose, which manifests as neurological side effects, including peripheral neuritis, dizziness, and insomnia and seizures (Fekit et al., 2011; Cruz-Knight and Blake-Gumbs, 2013; Nicole, 2015).
-The important mechanism is a deficiency of gamma-aminobutyric acid (GABA) and pyridoxine induced by INH leading to reduced production of GABA, as it is usually a product of pyridoxine-dependent decarboxylation reaction (Finbarrs-Bello et al., 2019).
-The hallmark of GABA deficiency manifest as seizures which can be managed with the use of benzodiazepines, and pyridoxine in humans and rodents, this helps with rapid restoration of GABA stores and resolution of the seizure (Yasudishi et al., 2005; Finbarrs-Bello et al., 2019).
+Isoniazid (INH) is one of the potent antimycobacterial agents that inhibit cell wall synthesis of Mycobacterium tuberculosis

+(Mtb) and it is used in both therapeutic and prophylactic regimens of tuberculosis (Toossi, 2000; Smitha and Jordi, 2011; Blise et al. 2017; Grab et al. 2019).
+Resistance to INHis common and has been linked to risk of acute neurotoxicity with single high therapeutic dose, which manifests as neurological side effects, including peripheral neuritis, dizziness, and insomnia and seizures (Fekit et al. 2011; Cruz-Knight and Blake-Gumbs, 2013; Nicole, 2015).
+The important mechanism is a deficiency of gammaaminobutyric acid (GABA) and pyridoxine induced by INH leading to reduced production of GABA, as it is usually a product of pyridoxine-dependent decarboxylation reaction (Finbarrs-Bello et al. 2019).
+The hallmark of GABA deficiency manifest as seizures which can be managed with the use of benzodiazepines, and pyridoxine in humans and rodents, this helps with rapid restoration of GABA stores and resolution of the seizure (Yasudishi et al., 2005; Finbarrs-Bello et al. 2019).

-Anxiety disorders represent another common psychiatric co-morbidity in patients with epilepsy, affecting prognosis and quality of life (Kroenke et al., 2007).
-The associated sleep deprivation increases the risk of seizures attacks as well (Mato et al., 2011).
-Anxiolytics, or anti-anxiety drugs are recommended to prevent and treat anxiety, which targets key chemical messengers in the brain such as dopamine, serotonin, and GABA, to help decrease abnormal excitability (Beldum, 2008; Durant et al., 2010; Mula, 2016).
-One of the frequently prescribed anxiolytic (benzodiazepine) diazepam suppresses generalized seizures and effectively stops absence, infantile, and other myoclonic seizures and even restores normal sleep patterns (Ravindran et al., 2010; Mula, 2016).
-They are the drug of choice to arrest status epilepticus or all kinds of eclamptic convulsions (Ravindran et al., 2010).
+Anxiety disorders represent another

+common psychiatric co-morbidity in patients with epilepsy, affecting prognosis and quality of life (Kroenke et al. 2007).
+The associated sleep deprivation also increases the risk of seizures attacks (Mato et al. 2011).
+Anxiolytics, or anti-anxiety drugs are recommended to prevent and treat anxiety, which targets key chemical messengers in the brain such as dopamine, serotonin, and GABA, to help decrease abnormal excitability (Beldum, 2008; Durant et al. 2010; Mula.
+2016).
+One of the frequently prescribed anxiolytics (benzodiazepine), diazepam suppresses generalized seizures and effectively stops absence, infantile, and other myoclonic seizures and even restores normal sleep patterns (Ravindran et al. 2010; Mula, 2016).
+They are the drug of choice used for arrest of status epilepticus and all kinds of eclamptic convulsions (Ravindran et al. 2010).

-In addition, the core of immune response to every infection is inflammation; there are some reports on the development of inflammatory reactions during seizure attacks, including increased release of chemokines, pro-inflammatory cytokines and prostaglandins in the brain of rodents (Vezzani et al., 2002; Vezzani and Tiziana, 2005).
-It is well established that inflammatory mediators also are produced by brain parenchymal cells (microglia, astrocytes, and neurons) and by cells of the BBB and choroid plexus (Vezzani, 2012).
-Also, there is evidence that inflammation, has significant effects on blood brain barrier (BBB) integrity, affects normal brain function and contributes to the pathophysiology of seizures (Marchi et al. 2007).
-Insight into the inflammatory response supports the application of anti inflammatory agents as adjuvants in the treatment of tuberculosis (Toossi, 2000; March et al., 2011; Zumla et al., 2014).
-As such corticosteroids treatment have been proven to be beneficial to survival of TB patient even with seizure for example hydrocortisone (Senderovits and Viskum, 1994; Grosso et al., 2008; Schutz et al., 2018; Grab et al., 2019).
+In addition, the core of immune response to every infection is inflammation; there are some reports on the development of inflammatory reactions during seizure attacks, including increased release of chemokines, pro-inflammatory cytokines and prostaglandins in the brain of rodents (Vezzani et al. 2002; Vezzani and Tiziana, 2005).
+It is well established that inflammatory mediators are also produced by brain parenchymal cells (microglia, astrocytes, and neurons) and by cells of the blood-brain barrier (BBB) and choroid plexus (Vezzani, 2012).
+Also, there is evidence that inflammation has significant effects on blood brain barrier (BBB) integrity, affects normal brain function and contributes to the pathophysiology of seizures (Marchi et al. 2007).
+Insight into the inflammatory response supports the use of anti-inflammatory agents as adjuvants in the treatment of tuberculosis (Toossi, 2000; March et al. 2011; Zumla et al. 2014).
+As such, corticosteroid (e.g. hydrocortisone) treatment has been proven to be beneficial to survival of TB patient even with seizure (Senderovits and Viskum, 1994; Grosso et al. 2008; Schutz et al. 2018; Grab et al. 2019).